-If your child has been sick the night before with an upset stomach, throwing up, fever and/or diarrhea, please keep him/ her home for 24 hours symptom free before returning to school.
-To return earlier parents must provide a note from a doctor stating the student is safe to attend school.
+If your child has been sick the night before with an upset stomach, throwing up, fever and/or diarrhea, pink eye(conjunctivitis) please keep him/ her home for 24 hours symptom free before returning to school.
+If your student has been diagnosed with pink eye(conjunctivitis) they must receive prescription drops for 24 hours before returning to school.
+To return to school parents must provide a note from a doctor stating the student is safe to attend school.